 Reject Board decisions on Strategic Plan and budget, where the Board has failed to appropriately reflect community input in these documents.

-In addition to the aforementioned powers, the CCWG-Accountability recommends significantly enhancing ICANN's Independent Review Panel.
+In addition to the aforementioned powers, the CCWG-Accountability recommends significantly enhancing ICANN's Independent Review Process.
 The Panel should become a standing panel of 7 independent panelists, proposed by the ICANN Board with a confirmation procedure involving the community.
 Materially affected parties, including in some cases the community itself, would have standing to initiate a procedure in front of the panel.
 The decisions of the panel would not only assess compliance with process, but also the merits of the case against the standard of ICANN's Mission, Commitments and Core values.
-Additionally, the decisions of the Panel would be binding for the ICANN Board.
-The CCWG-Accountability also recommends improvements in the Panel's accessibility, especially the cost of access.
+Additionally, the decisions of the Panel would be binding upon the ICANN Board.
+The CCWG-Accountability also recommends improvements in the accessibility of the Independent Review Process, especially the cost of access.

 Finally, the CCWG-Accountability proposes a number of key reforms to ICANN's Request for Reconsideration process.
 The key reforms proposed include the expansion of the scope of permissible requests to include Board/staff actions or inactions that contradict ICANN's Mission or Core Values, and the extension of the time for filing a Request for Reconsideration from 15 to 30 days.